 5- Put Something You Need In The Backseat

-I do like the idea of putting something you need immediately in the back, whether it be your phone, your backpack or purse, or something else you really need.
+To solve that problem, try putting something else you need immediately in the back, whether it be your phone, your backpack or purse, or anything you can think of.

 6- Put A Stuffed Animal In The Passenger Seat